vitessio/website/content/en/docs/11.0/reference/vreplication/migrate.md

 For Migrate to function properly, you will need to ensure communication is possible between the target Vitess cluster and the source Vitess cluster.
 At a minimum the following network concerns must be implemented:

-* Target vtctld/vttablet processes must reach the Source topo service.
+* Target vtctld/vttablet (PRIMARY) processes must reach the Source topo service.
-* Target vtctld/vttablet processes must reach EACH source vttablet's grpc port.
+* Target vtctld/vttablet (PRIMARY) processes must reach EACH source vttablet's grpc port.
     * You can limit your source vttablet's to just the replicas by using the `-tablet_types` option when creating the migration.

 If you're migrating a keyspace from a production system, you may want to target a replica to reduce your load on the primary vttablets.
 This will also assist you in reducing the number of network considerations you need to make.